shair2048/task-master/README.md

     npm install -g eas-cli
 ### In project, run:
     eas build:configure
-#### Note: "... cannot be loaded because running scripts is disabled on this system"
+#### Note: You may see a message saying "... cannot be loaded because running scripts is disabled on this system" appear.
-##### Open PowerShell with Run as Administrator, run:
+#### Open PowerShell with Run as Administrator, run:
-    Set-ExecutionPolicy RemoteSigned.
+    Set-ExecutionPolicy RemoteSigned
-##### After that type Y and press Enter.
-In project, run: 'eas build:configure' again.
+#### Then type Y and press Enter.
+In project, run again:
+    eas build:configure
-##### After in PowerShell, run: 'Set-ExecutionPolicy Restricted'
+#### After in PowerShell, run:
+    Set-ExecutionPolicy Restricted
 ### Finally, run to create a development build:
     eas build --platform android --profile development
 #### Details information: https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build